HollyAutomation/Holly/readme.md

 - [x] Integration tests POC
 - [x] Make tests work as typescript
 - [x] Fix inline snapshot to work with transformed files
-- [ ] Test we can wait for client side promises
+- [x] Test we can wait for client side promises
 - [x] Retry tests POC
-- [ ] add pipe and do - check promises resolve in pw
+- [x] add pipe and do
+- [ ] What to do about types overlapping because I resused it to pass holly? change to getHolly() call? try to make a new vm context so I can have a global with holly in its thats unique per paralllel instance?
 - [ ] Manage the parallel process
 - [ ] Config file
 - [ ] File globbing